meet2410shah/i.Decipher_2k19/README.md

 # i.Decipher_2k19
-Web App for the event i.Decipher of iFest'19("Evanascent Qualm")
+Web App for the event i.Decipher of iFest'19 (Evanascent Qualm)
 ## How to start the app?
 > STEP: 1 Run `npm install`
 > STEP: 2 Run `nodemon`